 Incorporation is the process of bringing a new legal entity into existence which is separate from its owners/shareholders safeguarding them from and personal liabilities whereas Corporation is the end product of that process therefore after you get the certificate of incorporation a corporation can be said to have come into existence.

-If you are an entrepreneur or the owner of a budding business, it becomes imperative for you to understand the difference between corporation vs incorporation.
+If you are an entrepreneur or the owner of a budding business, it becomes imperative for you to understand the difference between a corporation and incorporation.
 Even though the two terms are closely related, they can’t be used interchangeably as they have some unique differences.

 What is a Corporation?

 A corporation is an entity that has been formed to carry out business and governing of any kind.
-There can be multiple types of corporations like business corporations which would carry out the business activities, charity corporations which would look after the functioning of a charitable organization, sports corporation which would supervise governing of a sports club etc.
+There can be multiple types of corporations like business corporations that would carry out the business activities, charity corporations that would look after the functioning of a charitable organization, sports corporation which would supervise governing of a sports club, etc.

 - In simple terms corporations are referred to when we talk of business establishments, large organizations, and governing groups.

-- A corporation is mainly constituted when one or more shareholders come together to pool their resources for a common objective like earning a profit.
+- It is mainly constituted when one or more shareholders come together to pool their resources for a common objective like earning a profit.

 What is Incorporation?

 Incorporation, on the other hand, is the process of incorporating a business and hence the name incorporation.
 It refers to the series of legal steps carried out to register a business establishment as a corporation.